cortex-js/compute-engine/src/README.md

 **Symbols** are identifiers that represent the name of constants, variables and functions.

-Symbols are arbitrary strings of Unicode characters, except:
+Symbols are strings of Unicode characters, except:

 - **U+0000** to **U+0020**
 - **U+0022 DOUBLE QUOTE**: **`"`**